differenz-system/AddressBook.Xamarin/README.md

 This repository contains **Address Book** application for Xamarin that shows design & coding practices followed by **[Differenz System](http://www.differenzsystem.com/)**.

 The app does the following:
+1. **Login:**
-1. **Login:** User can login via facebook or email/password.
+    - User can login via facebook or email/password.
+2. **Home:**
-2. **Home:** It will list all the save contacts, having the option to add a new contact on the top right.
+    - It will list all the saved contacts.
+    - It has the option to add a new contact on the top right.
+    - Contact can be deleted by swiping card to left and clicking on trash icon.
+    - User can edit contact by tapping on contact.
-3. **Create new contact:** User can add a new contact to his address book by filling details here.
+3. **Create new contact:**
+    - User can add a new contact to his address book by filling details here.
+4. **Dark/Light Mode:**
+    - App supports Light & Dark mode, user can change mode by going into device dark mode settings.
+5. **Localization:**
+    - App is designed to extend support for multiple languages.
+Currently we have added support for english language.

 ## Pre-requisites
 - iOS device or emulator running iOS 7 or above
-- Android device or emulator running API 16 (4.0.3 - Ice cream sandwich) or above
+- Android device or emulator running API 21 (5.0 - Lollipop) or above
 - [Android SDK 27](https://developer.android.com/about/versions/oreo/android-8.0-migration.html#ptb)
 - [Xcode 9](https://developer.apple.com/library/content/releasenotes/DeveloperTools/RN-Xcode/Chapters/Introduction.html#//apple_ref/doc/uid/TP40001051-CH1-SW936)
 - [Visual Studio](https://www.visualstudio.com/vs/features/mobile-app-development/#downloadvs)